a2gs/ncursesPyMenu/README.md

 # ncursesPyMenu
-An sample for Python Menu with ncurses
+A sample for Python Menu with ncurses